Do Go On - 425 - The WWI Christmas Truce

 Barry Van Dyke.

-I'm sorry, excuse me, you said first names only and we got it.
+Sorry, excuse me, you said first names only and we got it.

-Yeah, and who's who?
-You pointed at me for Dick.
+You pointed to me for Dick?

 Matt's Dick, obviously the oldest one.